 The Best English Speaking Countries To Visit In Europe:

-When I visited Denmark I didn’t even know how to say hi in Danish and I didn’t have to.
+When I visited Denmark I didn’t even know how to say hi in Danish.
+And guess what?
+I didn’t have to.
 Every place I went in Copenhagen I was greeted with people who spoke English.
-Whenever people would greet me or needed to ask me something they would speak in English with ease.
-It was amazing how many people spoke English!
+Whenever people would greet me or needed to ask me something, they would speak in English with ease.
+If you want to vacation in a city where you won’t be intimidated by not knowing the language, Denmark should be on your list.

 I thought when I traveled to Athens and Santorini I would be lost since I didn’t speak Greek.
-I didn’t have a thing to worry about because everywhere I went people spoke English.
-From the small mom and pop shops to big hotels I was able to speak to everyone with ease.
+I didn’t have a thing to worry about, and neither will you!
+Basically everywhere you will go, people will speak English.
+From the small mom and pop shops to big hotels, you should be able to communicate with everyone without having to rely on an app or hand signals.

 Sometimes I think people of The Netherlands speak English better than Americans!
 You will have no issues getting around with your lack of Dutch skills.
 Everyone seems to speak English perfectly.

-This is the only country I can’t vouch for personally but I have known travelers who have gone there and they haven’t had any trouble communicating in English while traveling.
+This is the only country I can’t vouch for personally.
+However, I have known travelers who have gone there and they haven’t had any trouble communicating in English while traveling.
+Check out Visit Malta for in depth information about this marvelous country.

 Ok, so Scandinavia isn’t a country, it’s a region.
 However, the three countries that make Scandinavia are Sweden, Norway, and Finland.
 English is widely spoken in all of those countries and if you choose to visit you shouldn’t have any issues.